 The study of dose and dosage in applied pharmacology is presented.
 Topics include basic mathematics, conversions, measurements, drug calculations, drug orders and fluid rate calculations.
 The major classes of drugs used in therapeutics, dose response characteristics, mechanisms of action, major physiological effects, toxicity and drug interactions are discussed.
 A review of laws applying to licensure and use of controlled substances in veterinary medicine is included.
-Prerequisites: VET\201 with a grade of "C" or better.
+Prerequisites: VET201 with a grade of "C" or better.

-VET\280, Veterinary Technology Externship I (1 credit)
+VET280, Veterinary Technology Externship I (1 credit)

-Gen Ed Competencies: Oral Communication in English, Scientific Knowledge & Understanding completion of a checklist of activities reflecting these objectives.
+Gen Ed Competencies: Oral Communication in English, Scientific Knowledge & Understanding This externship is a student's first externship experience.
+Students must demonstrate competency in the defined learning objectives in order to progress to VET 286, Veterinary Technology Externship II.
+Students will be responsible for documenting completion of a checklist of activities reflecting these objectives.
 For further information on Externship requirements students should consult both the MxCC Vet Tech Program Handbook and the MxCC Vet Tech Externship Manual.